 - Pray for LGBTIQ2+ people around the world.
 You may wish to use the Prayer for Asylum-Seekers, the Pride Prayer, or this Prayer of Lament (for the International Day against Homophobia, Transphobia, and Biphobia).

-- Raise awareness in your congregation and community about LGBTIQ2+ refugees (see “Learn More” below).
+- Raise awareness in your congregation and community about LGBTIQ2+ refugees (see “Resources” below).

 - FAQs about LGBTIQ2+ Refugee Sponsorship (available under Downloads, below)